 Time and Space complexity

 People often do not have an understanding of binary search worst case and best case.
 The time complexity of the binary search algorithm is O(log n).
 The best-case time complexity would be O(1) when the central index would directly match the desired value.
-Binary search worst case differs from that.
-The worst-case scenario could be the values at either extremity of the list or values not in the list.
+Binary search algorithm time complexity worst case differs from that.
+The worst-case scenario could be the values at either the extremity of the list or those not on the list.